Skip to content

 KindTargetsWhat it covers

-db:readtable nameReading a table
+db:readschema/table globReading a table

-db:writetable nameInserts, updates, deletes
+db:writeschema/table globInserts, updates, deletes

-event:emitevent namePublishing on the WebSocket hub
+event:emitevent namePublishing on the in-process event bus / WebSocket hub

-http:fetchURL patternOutbound HTTP from WASM-sandboxed code
+http:fetchURL prefixOutbound HTTP from WASM-sandboxed code

-secret:readsecret nameReading a host-managed secret
+secrets:readsecret globReading a host-managed secret

 Why capabilities exist